Southern Governors

 Our Southern Governors represent Exeter, Teignbridge, Torbay, South Hams, and Plymouth.

-We currently have five vacancies for our Southern Governors.
+We currently have one vacancy for our Southern Governors.

 Richard Westlake